Abeautifulsnow/awesomeLibrary/README.md

 * [speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net
 * [yolov5](https://github.com/ultralytics/yolov5) - YOLOv5 🚀 in PyTorch > ONNX > CoreML > TFLite
 * [langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
+* [InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.

 ### rust
 * [rustdesk](https://github.com/rustdesk/rustdesk) Yet another remote desktop software